gusalecar/serverless-starlite-example/README.md

 ### `src/main.py`

-Entrypoint to locally execute the Starlite app.
+Entrypoint to locally execute the Litestar app.
 A PDM script is available `pdm run dev` or `pdm dev`.
 You should add the per-lambda subroutes to this file.

 ## How to use